seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 The none class tweets are randonmly sampled from the last analized game only, because all the none tweets founded in all the games are very similar (i.e. game session tweets, streaming invitations, market advertisement, etc.).

 The instances were cleaned and stored together in an arff file.
-The cleaning process was performed with the python library `tweet-preprocessor`, removing useless informations such as: mentions, hashtags and links.
+The cleaning process was performed with the python library `tweet-preprocessor`, removing useless information such as: mentions, hashtags and links.

 Here's a word cloud representation of the dataset created:
 ![Word-Cloud-1](./word_cloud_1.png)